-Whether you live in a small or large home, you will be able to carry out a thorough declutter much easier and with much less stress if you create and follow a plan of action.
+Whether you live in a small or large property, decluttering is much easier when you create and follow an action plan.

 Step four: Organise as you declutter

 Ensure you’re organising as you declutter, or you’ll create more chaos.